elvedin-hamzagic/file-logging/README.md

 ## Additional information

-You can find more information about this package on GitHUb: https://github.com/elvedin-hamzagic/file-logging
+You can find more information about this package on GitHub: https://github.com/elvedin-hamzagic/file-logging